-Our audit for the years ended June 30, 2013 and 2012 were conducted for the purpose of forming opinions on the financial statements that collectively comprise the IMSA Fund for Advancement of Education's basic financial statements.
-The accompanying supplementary information in the State Compliance Schedules 1 through 3 and the Analysis of Operations Section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit for the year ended June 30, 2015 was conducted for the purpose of forming opinions on the financial statements that collectively comprise the IMSA Fund for Advancement of Education's basic financial statements.
+The State Compliance Schedules 1 through 3 and the Analysis of Operations Section are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The accompanying supplementary information for the year ended June 30, 2013 in State Compliance Schedules 1 through 3 is presented for the purposes of additional analysis and is not a required part of the basic financial statements of the IMSA Fund for Advancement of Education.
+The accompanying supplementary information for the year ended June 30, 2015 in State Compliance Schedules 1 through 3 is presented for the purposes of additional analysis and is not a required part of the basic financial statements of the IMSA Fund for Advancement of Education.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The accompanying supplementary information for the year ended June 30, 2013 in State Compliance Schedules 1 through 3 has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary information for the year ended June 30, 2013 in State Compliance Schedules 1 through 3 is fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended June 30, 2013.
+The accompanying supplementary information for the year ended June 30, 2015 in State Compliance Schedules 1 through 3 has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the State Compliance Schedules 1 through 3 are fairly stated, in all material respects, in relation to the basic financial statements as a whole for the year ended June 30, 2015.